near/docs/docs/tutorials/how-to-write-contracts-that-talk-to-each-other.md

 Keep the tab open that you've been working on, you're going to need the ID of the contract you just created later.

-The rest of the ID is the prefix "studio-" to be something like `studio-oa8ms5x27`.
-In fact the ID of the contract is just the NEAR account created for the contract by NEAR Studio automatically.
+The rest of the ID is the prefix "dev-" to be something like `dev-159372XXXX-XXXXXXX`.
+In fact the ID of the contract is just the NEAR account created for the contract by Gitpod automatically.

 You can read more about [accounts on the NEAR platform here](/docs/concepts/account).